-We do provide waders.
-When it comes to waders it may be a good idea to bring your own.
-You’ll always be comfiest in your own.
-We have waders in all the normal shoe sizes but they’re rather generic and not suitable for all body shapes.
+We do provide waders and wading boots, but when it comes to waders it can be a good idea to bring your own.
+We have waders in a wide range of body and shoe sizes, but they’re rather generic.
 Our waders may not be as comfortable as your own.

-Included in the price is the permit to fish, transport from your accommodation to the fishing venue, attentive guidance, casting instruction (as required), photos of your trip, and all the necessary fishing equipment including waders if river fishing (please let me know your shoe size).
+Included in the price is the permit to fish, transport from your accommodation to the fishing venue, attentive guidance, casting instruction (as required), photos of your trip, and all the necessary fishing equipment including waders if river fishing.
 All that you need to bring is your lunch, warm, waterproof clothing and a hat or cap.

-For salmon fishing we use anything from 11ft 6wts right up to 15ft 10wts.
-Normally we use Spey lines and we are confident that we can take anyone from total novice to being able to cast well enough to catch fish within a couple of hours.
-The same goes for singe handed trout fishing, with your guides attentive assistance most people are able to put out a line that can catch fish.
+For salmon fishing we use anything from 11ft 6wts right up to 15ft 10wts, but normally offer our clients 13ft 8wt rods.
+Normally we use Scandi-style Spey lines and we are confident that we can take anyone from total novice to being able to cast well enough to catch fish within a couple of hours.
+The same goes for singe handed trout fishing, with your guide’s attentive assistance most people are able to put out a line that can catch fish.

-Pike fly fishing is a bit harder than trout or salmon fly fishing and I recommend being a fairly confident single handed fly caster before trying pike fly fishing.
+Pike fly fishing is a bit harder than trout or salmon fly fishing and we recommend being a fairly confident single handed fly caster before trying pike fly fishing.

 Should I train in casting before coming?

-Overhead or trout casting is largely the same wherever you learn – so yes – it’s a good idea to learn what you can before your Fishinguide trip.
+Single-handed or trout casting is largely the same wherever you learn – so yes, it’s a good idea to learn what you can before your Fishinguide trip.
 Don’t worry if you can’t though.
 We’ll train you up on your (first) day.

 What should I wear on my feet?